* SugarWiki/AwesomeMusic: Game Boy soundtracks never sounded more exciting than this.

 * ThatOneBoss: The Lich inflicts more damage than any other enemy in the game; with skull projectiles ''and'' an annoying figure-eight movement pattern, avoiding damage is very difficult.

 * ThatOnePuzzle: The infamous palm tree puzzle in the desert outside Jadd.
-The only hint that the game gives you as to finding the entrance to the next dungeon is "Palm trees and 8".
-This was known to stump many a gamer for ridiculous amounts of time.
-The solution, for those curious: [[spoiler:Walk in a figure-eight pattern around two random palm trees on one random screen in the massive desert]].
+Due to [[CharacterNameLimits text limits]], the only hint that the game ''can'' give you as to finding the entrance to the next dungeon is "Palm trees, and 8."
+This was known to stump many a gamer for ridiculous amounts of time, especially since [[spoiler:most can figure out that out of the massive 26-screen desert the one with the figure-8-shaped lake and two palm trees is important; that the solution is to walk in a figure-eight pattern around two random palm trees on one random screen in the massive desert?
+Not so much]].

 ** Even worse, the game has problems detecting that you did it right; unless you keep your character centered correctly on each space as you walk on it, you won't be opening that cave.